BenjaminLonget/Master-temp/README.md

 # Novelty Search Using Generalized Behavior Metrics - Master Thesis
-This repository contains the spaghetti code I've used in my masters thesis
+This repository contains the spaghetti code I've used in my masters thesis.
 ## Abstract

 ## Environments